 “The core idea of realism is that there is a mind-independent world made up of items that have properties, enter into processes and stand in structural relations.”
-(339).
+(339)

 Personally, when I try to explain a behavioral phenomenon, I find myself in a situation where I attempt to guess the real UCP and its actual application-domain.
-For me, then, the assumption about a real UCP is very natural indeed.
-Despite this, as discussed briefly previously, researchers may claim methodologically that all they are interested in is proposing an explanatory-hypothesis for a new behavioral phenomenon and they are not bothered by the idea of the UCP.
-My answer is that this methodological claim is inefficient because of the following reasons.
-Given that one of the scientific goals is to discover a general unified theory that will explain as many experimental findings as possible (e.g., as in physics), the above explanatory-hypothesis methodology leads to lack of scientific progress.
-This method encourages the proposal of a different hypothesis for each new empirical observation (one hypothesis/one observation), whereas the current accepted methodology, which encourages the proposal of a single theory that explains a multitude of findings (one theory/many observations), leads to a scientific development.
-Furthermore, the latter methodology, one theory/many observations, naturally direct to the idea that the observed behavioral phenomena are created and explained by an actual UCP.
+For me, then, the assumption of a real UCP is very natural indeed.
+Despite this, as previously discussed , researchers may methodologically claim that they are merely interested in proposing an explanatory-hypothesis for a new behavioral phenomenon and that they are not bothered by the idea of the UCP.
+My answer is that this methodological claim is inefficient for the following reasons.
+Given that one of the goals of science is to discover a general unified theory that will explain as many experimental findings as possible (e.g., as in physics), the above explanatory-hypothesis methodology fails to promote scientific progress.
+This method encourages the proposal of a different hypothesis for each new empirical observation (one hypothesis/one observation), whereas the currently accepted methodology, which encourages the proposal of a single theory to explain a multitude of findings (one theory/many observations), leads to scientific development.
+Furthermore, the latter methodology, one theory/many observations, naturally directs us to the idea that the observed behavioral phenomena are generated and explained by an actual UCP.

-I shall now summarize several properties of the assumption about the actual UCP and the Application-Domain.
+I shall now summarize several properties of the assumptions concerning the actual UCP and the Application-Domain.

-The UCP is a real process that we will never be able to discover, because the number of behaviors to be investigated is enormous and in fact infinite.
+The UCP is a real process that we will never be able to discover, because the number of behaviors to be investigated is enormous, and in fact infinite.

-We will never know if we are approaching the UCP even if it so happens that our proposed theory is the UCP, because the UCP is an unknown process/mechanism.
+We will never know if we are approaching the UCP, even if it so happens that our proposed theory is the UCP, because the UCP is an unknown process/mechanism.

-The degree of proximity to the UCP is not measured by the distance of the proposed theory from the UCP, but by cutting down errors, that is, by the elimination of unsuccessful theories that did not pass the empirical test and by continued holding of the most successful theory.
+The degree of proximity to the UCP is not measured by the distance of the proposed theory from the UCP, but by cutting down errors, that is, by eliminating unsuccessful theories that did not pass the empirical test and by continuing to hold the most successful theory.

 Because in the application-domain the predictions of the accepted theory are equal to those of the UCP, one may suggest that in this domain the accepted theory comes as closest as possible to the UCP.